anthonynamnam/GrocerTrace/README.md

-# GrocerTrace App Privacy Policy
+# GrocerTrace App Support & Privacy Policy

+## Support
+If you encounter any issues or have questions about this app, please contact us:

+Email: ueuenam@gmail.com

+We will respond as soon as possible.

+## Privacy Policy

 **GrocerTrace respects your privacy.**